Gi5lund/cars/README.md

 # How to design simple CRUD endpoints using spring boot and DTOs to separate api from data structure  -> Focus on your use of DTO's:
   -

-#  What is the advantage of using using DTOs to separate api from data structure when designing rest endpoints:
+#  What is the advantage of using DTOs to separate api from data structure when designing rest endpoints:
+ved at bruge DTO klasser kan vi sikre at vi kun viser de attributter fra Entitets-klasserne som er relevante

 # Explain shortly the concept mocking in relation to software testing:
+at “mocke” er et lave en slags kopi eller efterligning af det som IKKE skal testes.
+Det er en metode som sikrer at man kender bestemte variabler, betingelser og tilstande forud for en test som derved kan teste på hvordan koden forholder sig til dette kendte input.

 # How did you mock database features, either using an in-memory database and/or mockito: